net-daemon/homeassistant-addon/README.md

 The NetDaemon project can be found at [https://github.com/net-daemon/netdaemon](https://github.com/net-daemon/netdaemon)

-## Beta

-This is in beta phase and the API:s getting more stable but there could still be breaking changes!.
-Please use and contribute ideas for improvement or better yet PR:s.

-The daemon is currently only distributed through Hassio add-on and as a stand-alone docker container.
+## Expect things to change

+The NetDaemon project is stable but is still in development so expect things to change!

 ## Attribution